learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 ```

 We used `return` to put a zipper in a `Just` and then used `>>=` to feed that to our `goRight` function.
-First, we made a tree that has on its left an empty sub-tree and on its right a node that has two empty sub-trees.
+First, we made a tree that has on its left an empty subtree and on its right a node that has two empty subtrees.
 When we try to go right once, the result is a success, because the operation makes sense.
-Going right twice is okay too; we end up with the focus on an empty sub-tree.
+Going right twice is okay too; we end up with the focus on an empty subtree.
-But going right three times wouldn't make sense, because we can't go to the right of an empty sub-tree, which is why the result is a `Nothing`.
+But going right three times wouldn't make sense, because we can't go to the right of an empty subtree, which is why the result is a `Nothing`.

 Now we've equipped our trees with a safety-net that will catch us should we fall off.
 Wow, I nailed this metaphor.